Difference Between National Guards and Military

 However, they can be called out for full-time duty, just like military forces.

-Unlike military forces, which are mostly used in wars, national guards are generally used for implementing or employing law and order in a state.
+Unlike military forces, which are mostly used in wars, national guards are used for implementing or employing law and order in a state.
 Deployment is not a necessity.

 Nevertheless, in a national guard career, there is room for the provision of deploying them when the need arises.
 Since they are available for both the state as well as federal agencies or governments, the system demands double enrollment.